Select this text to see the highlight effect

 1

-Running A/B tests on key elements (homepage layout, topic sections, share buttons) could have guided design choices with measurable results.
+Running A/B tests on key elements such as homepage layouts, topic sections, and share buttons, could have provided stronger quantitative validation.

 2